 However, the landscape has evolved dramatically.
 Modern LDTs often represent sophisticated, high-volume testing operations that significantly impact patient care decisions.
 This evolution and growing concerns about test validation and performance have driven the FDA's decision to implement comprehensive oversight.

-The Final Rule amends 21 CFR Part 809.3(a) to explicitly include LDTs in the definition of in vitro diagnostic products.
-This amendment clarifies that IVDs encompass all products intended for use in the collection, preparation, and examination of specimens from the human body, regardless of whether a traditional manufacturer or a laboratory produces them.
+The Final Rule amends 21 CFR Part 809.3(a) to explicitly include LDTs in the definition of in vitro diagnostic products (IVDs).
+This amendment clarifies that IVDs encompass all products intended for use in collecting, preparing, and examining specimens from the human body, regardless of whether they are produced by a traditional manufacturer or a laboratory.

 The FDA’s Phased Implementation Timeline